 Primitive mills were simple.
 People used a large stone carved on the inside and a second, smaller one.
 This particular method was used in ancient Palestine and it involved pounding seeds with the smaller stone.

 Tip: you can use this to make herbal poultices to heal certain wounds and bites.
-Think of them as compresses made of herbs, activated charcoal and clay that are placed in cloth and applied on the skin.
+Think of them as compresses made of herbs, activated charcoal and clay that are placed in cloth and applied on the skin (we actually have a tutorial about how to make activated charcoal on the site).

 Which grains can you mill?
 Fortunately, all of the ones that are good to store for survival can be ground with a primitive stone mill (such as wheat, rice, oats and common grains; acorns, found across much of North America, were a common staple for many Native American tribes for centuries).
 In fact, you can use it to grind other things such as beans, corn and rice to make meal or flour (or those acorns; though not all acorns are palatable and all must be prepared a certain way to reduce otherwise bitterness).
 Then you use that meal to make porridge — or flour to make bread.
 Meal, by the way, is similar to flour only you don’t have to do that much grinding.